Bachelor of Economics

 Program Objectives

-- Positive contribution to teams, as members and leaders.
+- To support students’ positive contributions to teams, as members and leaders.

 Program Learning Outcomes